-OIA Response: The OIA maintains a list of qualified neutral arbitrators, as well as, files which contain copies of each arbitrator's application, subsequent updates, and fee schedules.
+OIA Response: The OIA maintains a list of qualified neutral arbitrators, as well as files which contain copies of each arbitrator's application, subsequent updates, and fee schedules.
 It also contains copies of the arbitrator's decisions within the last five years and any evaluations previous parties have submitted about the arbitrator.
 The parties in the system are provided with password-protected access to the information.
 The OIA also accommodates parties who request to receive the information by U.S. Mail.

 Pursuant California Code of Civil Procedure §1281.96, the OIA posts on its website the information required about each applicable case in searchable format.
-In 2014, the California Legislature amended the statute to require additional information about cases received on or after January 1, 2015 in a sortable format.
+Effective January 1, 2015, the California Legislature requires additional information in a sortable format about the cases received.
 The OIA posts this information in both searchable and sortable formats.